jlparkI/xGPR/README.md

 xGPR provides powerful convolution kernels for variable-length time series, sequences and graphs.

+### What's new in v0.3
+In v0.3, we've improved the speed and memory consumption for most processes and introduced sequence length masking, so that any zero-padding you use is masked for convolution kernels (if desired).
+We've also introduced 5 new kernels for a variety of tasks and made some simplifications to the API.

 ### Documentation

 [The documentation](https://xgpr.readthedocs.io/en/latest/) covers a variety of use cases, including tabular data,